Outkast: 2007–2013: Hiatus and solo work

-2014–present: Reunion, second hiatus and Stankonia reissue
+2014–2020: Reunions, The Art of Organized Noize, and re-releases

-In late 2013, it was reported that Outkast would reunite at the Coachella Valley Music and Arts Festival in 2014.
-This was later confirmed on January 8, 2014, when it was officially announced that the duo would headline the festival on April 11 and 18.
-It was later announced on January 13, 2014, that Outkast would be performing at more than 40 festivals around the world throughout spring and summer 2014 to celebrate their 20th anniversary, including one of the largest festivals in the UK, Bestival.
-Outkast returned to Atlanta for their #ATLast homecoming shows over the weekend of September 26, 2014, selling out within minutes of tickets going on sale.
+In late 2013, it was reported that Outkast would reunite at the Coachella Valley Music and Arts Festival.
+This was confirmed in January 2014, when it was officially announced that the duo would headline the festival on April 11 and 18.
+It was later announced that Outkast would perform at more than 40 festivals around the world, including one of the largest festivals in the United Kingdom, Bestival.
+After five months on the road, Outkast returned to Atlanta for their #ATLast homecoming concerts over the weekend of September 26, 2014.
 The shows had a large variety of openers, including R&B singer Janelle Monáe and rappers Kid Cudi, 2 Chainz, Future, Bun B, and Childish Gambino.
-Outkast's Dungeon Family associates Sleepy Brown and Big Gipp also appeared onstage with the duo, rapping and singing on their respective songs.
+Outkast's Dungeon Family associates Sleepy Brown and Big Gipp also appeared onstage with the duo, performing on their respective songs.
+After performing at Voodoo Music Experience in New Orleans on October 31, 2014, Outkast resumed their hiatus.

-At Atlanta's One MusicFest, the Dungeon Family, Goodie Mob, Organized Noise, Killer Mike, and Outkast appeared.

-Outkast performed their final show at Voodoo Music Experience in New Orleans on October 31, 2014.
-The group then resumed their hiatus.
+Outkast was featured in the documentary film The Art Of Organized Noize, which premiered at the South by Southwest Film Festival and released on Netflix in March 2016.
+The documentary details the formation of production trio Organized Noize and the early days of the Dungeon Family collective.
+In June, The Dungeon Family and Organized Noize were announced as part of the lineup for the 2016 edition of Atlanta's annual music festival, ONE Musicfest.
+On September 10, 2016, Outkast took the stage for the first time in two years, performing at ONE Musicfest alongside Goodie Mob, Killer Mike, Cool Breeze, and other artists.

-In October 2020, it was announced that Stankonia would be reissued on October 30, 2020, to commemorate the album's 20th anniversary.
-The digital reissue saw the album expanded with previously-unreleased remixes.
+On October 30, 2020, Stankonia was reissued to commemorate the album's 20th anniversary.
+The digital reissue saw the album expanded with previously unreleased remixes.
 The vinyl reissue features a new black and white galaxy gatefold double LP, as distributed by Vinyl Me Please.

+Post-breakup achievements

+In 2023, Speakerboxxx/The Love Below was certified 13× platinum by the RIAA, surpassing The Eminem Show as the highest-certified hip-hop album of all time.
+That same year, Speakerboxxx/The Love Below and Aquemini received limited edition vinyl pressings to commemorate their respective 20th and 25th anniversaries.
+Outkast was inducted into the Rock and Roll Hall of Fame in 2025.